The Major Problems in the U.S. Healthcare System

 Overdiagnosis occurs when individuals are unnecessarily labeled as having a disease or condition that would not cause harm or require treatment.
 Overdiagnosis can lead to unnecessary medical interventions, such as surgeries, medications, and procedures, which can expose patients to potential harm and increase healthcare costs.
 Reducing overdiagnosis requires careful consideration of the harms and benefits of diagnostic tests, promoting shared decision-making between patients and healthcare providers, and implementing guidelines that aim to prevent overdiagnosis and overtreatment.

-See also Exploring the Efficiency of the German Healthcare System
+See also Understanding the Benefits of Memorial Healthcare System

 Medical overtreatment